Roof Cleaning Cost

 A roof may need to be cleaned once a year in these circumstances, while less impacted roofs may only need to be cleaned every two to three years.

-Q: Is it ok to pressure wash a roof?
+Is it okay to pressure wash a roof?

-A: Many tile producers advise against jet cleaning roofs.
+Many tile producers advise against jet-cleaning roofs.
 The protective coating on the exterior of the tiles might be stripped away by the high pressure of the water.

 It has the potential to harm or displace tiles.
 Pressure washing a roof is also a nasty process that usually only removes surface grime and moss.
 Algae on the tiles is usually unaffected by high-pressure washing and must be removed with a biocide cleaning chemical.